thomasddn/ha-volvo-cars/README.md

 Most entities have these attributes:

 - `api_timestamp`: Timestamp indicating the last time the API retrieved the value from the vehicle.
-- `last_refresh`: Timestamp indicating the last time the value was retrieved from the API.

 #### Additional entities